 Steinbergpark, Garden monument in Reinickendorf, Germany

-The woodland was acquired by Reinickendorf municipality in 1924 and developed as a public park for local use.
-It gradually became an important recreation space as the surrounding area grew into a residential neighborhood.
+The woodland was acquired by the Reinickendorf municipality in 1924 and opened as a public park for local residents.
+As the surrounding area grew into a residential neighborhood, the park became a fixed part of everyday life in the district.

 The park serves as a retreat where visitors walk beneath mature trees and experience nature close to the city.
 Open meadows provide gathering spaces where families and friends spend time together enjoying the surroundings.